About this event

 The development of medical devices poses the exciting challenge of working across multiple engineering and clinical disciplines to advance technologies for alleviating pain, restoring health, and extending life.
 With this opportunity comes the need to advance modeling and simulation technologies to more richly and deeply characterize human anatomy and physiology and predict the interaction with the devices.
 An additional challenge is that the classes of devices significantly impacting patient’s health are surgically implanted and remain in the body for 10-15 years.

-This webinar is the second in a series organised by the Business Impact Working Group.
+This webinar was the second in a series organised by the Business Impact Working Group.

 This webinar is available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.